 The captain held up his hand to the private, signaling to him that he should wait to continue the procedure.
 “How, important?” the captain slowly but firmly enunciated.

-“Well…she was not the first…or the second.”

-“She was the third?” the captain inquired.

-“Negative, sir.” said the soldier forebodingly, “she was… the tenth.”
+“Galactically important, sir.”

 “I see,” said the captain, as a contemplative look softened his typically hardened features.
 The captain’s focus and determination returned with vengeance as his decisions firmed.
 “Regardless, we don’t have time to wait.
 The girl is already twenty minutes ahead of us, and it will be at least another thirty until we can catch up.
 I’ll go on ahead, while you figure out all the loose ends.
 Send me the information as soon as you get it.”

 “Yes sir!” the soldiers shouted.